Courses Offered by the Department

 Seminar course to introduce new GES majors to the research interests of GES faculty and the research facilities available within SOEST.
 Restricted to GES majors.
 CR/NC only.
 Fall only.
-Examines how environmentally sustainable and non-sustainable practices and the impact of climate change have affected the development and spread of human culture and societies from pre-history to the 1500s in Asia, Africa, Europe, the Americas, and Hawai'i/Oceania.
+Examines how environmentally sustainable and non-sustainable practices and the impact of climate change have affected the development and spread of human societies from pre-history to the 1500s in Asia, Africa, Europe, the Americas, and Hawai'i/Oceania.
+Active Learning Environment.
 FGA

 Scientific approach to evaluating human-caused environmental challenges and their potential solutions.
 Open to non-majors.
 A-F only.
 Spring only.